 In 2018, Keri was recognized as one of Houston's "40 Under 40" by the Houston Business Journal for her significant business accomplishments, as well as her commitment to community service.

-As chair of the Houston office's pro bono committee, Keri coordinates and helps manage the office's pro bono matters, working closely with the firm's pro bono referral organizations to ensure access to justice for underserved populations in the United States.
 In the aftermath of Hurricane Harvey, Keri's pro bono efforts were featured in the Wall Street Journal, ABA Journal, Texas Bar Journal, Texas Lawyer, Houston Business Journal, and The Houston Lawyer.
 The State Bar of Texas honored Keri with its 2018 Pro Bono Coordinator Award.